 Lack of resources

-The lack of resources or awareness of available resources is a significant barrier preventing many individuals from seeking the support they need for substance use concerns.
-Financial constraints, such as the absence of adequate insurance coverage, can deter individuals from seeking help, creating a significant barrier to access.
+The lack of resources, or even awareness that resources exist, is itself a major obstacle preventing many individuals from seeking support.
+Financial constraints, such as inadequate insurance coverage, can deter people from taking that first step.
 Poor treatment availability, marked by provider shortages and transportation challenges, can further limit access to necessary care.
-Additionally, the complexities of admission procedures, often involving many steps, can discourage those in need from pursuing treatment.
+And the complexity of admission procedures, often involving many steps, can discourage those in need from pursuing treatment altogether.

-With a lack of information, stigma and fear, it’s easy for someone to feel both hopeless and helpless – preventing them from taking the steps they need to get appropriate care.
+When stigma, fear, and a lack of information converge, employees often feel both hopeless and helpless, preventing them from taking the steps they need to get the right care.

 How does substance use affect the workplace?